jsadowyj/sadowyj.net/content/projects.md

 ## Multi-Datacenter Monitoring Solution

-Built a comprehensive monitoring platform that watches over multiple datacenters, catching issues before users even notice them.
-The system provides real-time visibility into database performance, application health, and infrastructure metrics across our entire stack.
+Built a monitoring platform that's basically a crystal ball for infrastructure problems - it knows about issues before they happen.
+With over 300 alerting rules watching everything from database hiccups to network sneezes, it catches problems while they're still just bad ideas.

-I designed the architecture using VictoriaMetrics for metrics storage, Grafana for visualization, and Prometheus for data collection.
-The platform has saved countless hours of troubleshooting and dramatically improved our incident response times.
+I designed the whole stack using VictoriaMetrics for metrics storage, Grafana for dashboards that actually make sense, and custom exporters for some pretty niche Triton SmartOS environments.
+Each alert comes with its own AI-generated playbook - that's 300+ troubleshooting guides because apparently infrastructure finds new and creative ways to break.

 ---

 ## Two-day CDN Migration

-Migrated all production CDN configurations between two different CDN providers in just two days.
-My push to get everything into Terraform paid off big time - what could have been weeks of manual work became a smooth, automated process.
+Turned what should have been weeks of manual DNS surgery into a two-day Terraform symphony.
+Managing 25+ domains across multiple environments used to involve a lot of prayer and caffeine - now it's just code that works.

-I wrote Terraform modules to manage domain configurations, security rules, and site redirects.
-The infrastructure-as-code approach made the migration repeatable and auditable.
+I built the whole thing with SOPS-encrypted secrets (because API keys floating around in plain text give me nightmares) and a CI/CD pipeline that's smart enough to only rebuild what actually changed.
+The documentation is clear enough that new team members don't need to decipher ancient infrastructure hieroglyphics.

 ---

 ## GitOps Conversions

-Turned chaotic Kubernetes deployments into smooth GitOps workflows with ArgoCD.
-Now infrastructure changes flow as smoothly as code commits, and every deployment is tracked and reversible.
+Turned Kubernetes chaos into something that actually makes sense using ArgoCD's "Apps of Apps" pattern.
+No more "it works on my laptop" syndrome - everything is declarative, version-controlled, and refreshingly predictable.

-I implemented automated remote write configurations for centralized monitoring and established deployment patterns that the entire team could follow.
-No more "it works on my machine" - everything is declarative and version-controlled.
+I implemented the whole GitOps workflow with sealed-secrets for keeping credentials actually secret, and UpdateCLI for automated image updates that don't randomly explode.
+It's become my personal crusade to get absolutely everything possible into Terraform - if it can be automated, it should be automated.

 ---

 ## PostgreSQL Automation

-Set up high-availability PostgreSQL clusters that can handle anything from network hiccups to full datacenter outages.
+Built PostgreSQL clusters that handle network hiccups like champs and have cross-datacenter replication for when things really hit the fan.
 Sleep is important, after all.

-I automated database deployment processes with replication-aware Ansible playbooks, automated backup processes, and integrated our monitoring system to new deployments.
-The database systems have maintained 99.995% uptime during my tenure.
+I wrote Ansible playbooks that know their way around database replication, automated the backup process until data loss became more of a theoretical worry than a real one, and built monitoring that gives me a heads up before PostgreSQL starts having a bad day.
+The cross-datacenter replication means we can survive a full datacenter outage without too much drama.

 ---